Banks to return 14.8 billion euros of crisis loans to ECB

 The amount banks will repay on Jan.
 28 is slightly more than the 13.864 billion euros banks repaid this week and beats the 10 billion euros money market traders polled by Reuters had expected.
 [ECB/REFI]

-To offset such a tightening liquidity trend in the system, the ECB has start pumping more money to banks by buying securitised private debt and will in future also purchase government debt.
+To offset such a tightening liquidity trend in the system, the ECB has start pumping more money to banks by buying securitized private debt and will in future also purchase government debt.

 The ECB said one bank would repay 6.0 billion euros from a first long-term refinancing operation (LTRO) and 12 banks would repay 8.838 billion euros from a second.